omnai-project/OmnAIView/ARCHITECTURE.md

 ### Enviroment/ Code setup/ Container Base

-The codebase contains an angular project and an electron project.
+The codebase contains two  main components: an Angular frontend project and an Electron project.

-The angular project is a rendered window in the browser.
+The Angular project builds the frontend as a set of static files (html,css,ts) and can be rendered in a browser.
-The electron project includes this rendered window in a application that starts locally.
+The Electron project runs as a desktop application.
+It includes the Angular html file and other modules to display the web view in the locally running application.

-Local access is done by the electron app.
-For example: access to the filesystem, starting other applications.
+Furthermore electron provides local system-access (e.g. access to the filesystem) which Angular doesn't.

-Everything else in the GUI is done by the angular app.
+Therefore all system-access will be handled by Electron, all GUI interactions will be handled by Angular.

 **We don't have a backend in this repository**